Sanders raised $46.5 million in February, Warren $29 million, Biden $18 million

 The fundraising haul for Sanders, a U.S. senator from Vermont, came from more than 2.2 million donations and surpassed what any Democratic candidate had raised in any full three-month quarter last year.
 Looking to reclaim momentum after the South Carolina result, the Sanders campaign said he had raised $4.5 million on Saturday alone - the best fundraising day since he launched his campaign.

+"It is not only the amount of money that we raised, and that is a phenomenal amount, it's how we raised it," Sanders said in an interview Sunday with CBS in which he criticized Biden for taking money from billionaires.
+"This is a campaign of working people and by working people."
 Michael Bloomberg, the billionaire former mayor of New York, is self-funding his campaign and has spent a half-billion dollars to compete in the nominating contests beginning in March.

-MORE URGENT PHASE
+MORE URGENT PHASE The race for the Democratic nomination is entering a more urgent phase.
+On Tuesday, 14 states will hold contests and award a third of the available delegates who will determine the eventual nominee.
+Ten more states vote in the subsequent two weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)